Call us today 02045388944

 Bergen is one of the best places to stay if you’re visiting Norway to experience the fjords.
 It’s the perfect base, where you can spend your days exploring the city’s colourful streets and historic harbour before heading out on day trips to see some of the country’s most famous fjords, including Sognefjord and Hardangerfjord.

-But you don’t have to travel far to find fjords.
-There are fjords in Bergen too.
-The city sits beside Byfjorden, which forms the harbour and shapes the coastline.
-Water, islands and mountain slopes are always in view.
+But you don’t have to travel too far to find fjords.
+Bergen has its own, though they may not soar quite as high as those further away.
+The city sits beside Byfjorden, which shapes the harbour and the coastline, with water, islands and mountain slopes always in view.

 Cobbled streets, historic lanes and the UNESCO-listed Bryggen Wharf give Bergen its unmistakable charm.
 Whether you’re here for a short break or as part of a longer holiday, the city is a beautiful starting point for exploring Norway’s natural landscapes.